Alps Hiking: Switzerland, Italy & France

 - Moisture-wicking, quick-drying hiking socks (wool or synthetic)

-- A warm mid-layer (fleece or wool)
+- Multiple warm mid-layers (fleece or wool) - temperatures can drop significantly

 - A warm, lightweight jacket